Building SBA with questions

 Copy questions from another SBA

-The other option to add questions to your SBA is to copy from another SBA you or your colegue from the same department created in another course.
+Another option to add questions to your SBA is to copy from another SBA you or your colleague from the same department created in another course.
 To copy those questions, hover over "SBA" drop down menu on top menu bar and go to "Copy questions from another SBA.
 On this page, you will see all the SBAs created in your courses and the courses of your department.

 Note: Your SBA must be empty (no questions added) to be able to copy questions from another SBA.